redbeanbreadhasgit/capstone_24_schenker/README.md

         capstone/src/pages/

-- After the frontend starts, the output of this file will be rendered:
+- After the frontend starts, the output of this file will be rendered here:

         capstone/src/App.js